1. Anuruddha Thera

 8. Anuruddha.-König of Ramañña.
 He helped Vijayabāhu I. of Ceylon to re-establish the Order in Ceylon.
 Cv.lx.5-7; see, however, Geiger, Cv. trans. i.214, n.4.

-He is also called Anorata.
+He is auch called Anorata.

 Home Oben Zum Index Zurueck Voraus